jkarelins/football-api/readme.md

 Heroku create DB:

 1. heroku addons:create heroku-postgresql:hobby-dev
-2. You can test that the database is running with heroku pg:info
+2. You can test that the database is running with heroku pg:

+PostresQL no date:
+You can disable these fields if you want.
+Edit your model files and pass another argument to db.define.
+It should be an object with the property 'timestamps: false`.